 What the ratings don't explain is how World Book appeals to children, high school and college students, and adults as well.
 It's no accident.
 Articles in World Book are written at the language level of the people most likely to read them.
 No matter how difficult the subject matter, World Book makes it understandable.
 Selected articles provide readers with quick overviews called "Facts in Brief."
-And readers with quick overviews called "Facts in Brief."
 And World Book brings information to life with more than 29,000 photographs and illustrations.